timzimm/jaxsp/README.md

 for spherical symmetric systems.
 We refer to [our paper](#citing-jaxsp) for an in depth exposition of jaxsp's underlying assumptions, physics and application to DM modelling in dwarf spheroidal galaxies.

-fuzzylli is built on [jax](https://github.com/google/jax) such that compuation of observables involving the wave function.
+jaxsp is built on [jax](https://github.com/google/jax) such that compuation of observables involving the wave function.
 (including its derivatives via `jax.grad`) are simple (thanks to `jax.vmap`) and efficient (thanks to `jax.jit`) to implement.